isabella232/cloud-portal-documentation/docs/securing_credentials.md

 We suggest to set up a second layer protection with a CI task for detect accidental commits.

-This Jenkins job [https://ci.tsi.ebi.ac.uk/job/app-testing/job/secret-check/](https://ci.tsi.ebi.ac.uk/job/app-testing/job/secret-check/) can be use as a template:
+This Jenkins job [https://ci.tsi.ebi.ac.uk/job/app-testing/job/secret-check/](https://ci.tsi.ebi.ac.uk/job/app-testing/job/secret-check/) can be used as a template:

 - Define a `GitHub project`-`Project url`, under `General` i.e.:
 ```